paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 It also helps that such ideas are not lost and in fact, many such ideas are consistently utilised to make developments.
 Such consistent use of ideas is what I will highlight in this post.

+> Thanks to [Muse Asia]({{ site.url_prefixes.youtube.playlist }}PLwLSw1_eDZl2SdSro00Nvg38MQUf-5ZL8), this anime is legally available on YouTube free of cost for most Asian countries.
+Also, they have made the first six arcs as [standalone videos]({{ site.url_prefixes.youtube.playlist }}PLaO_HkPtJoP3uVqIIpmviNjvUpNGUMM-b) to cater binge watchers.
+Check out their stuff if you plan to ~~re~~watch the show.
+For western audience, [Crunchyroll](https://www.crunchyroll.com/series/GY3VKX1MR/) provides the first 25 episodes of the series for free.
+{: .prompt-info}

+Before delving into specifics, let's start with my favourite example which actually comes from one of the lowest rated episodes of H×H on [IMDb](https://www.imdb.com/title/tt2098220/episodes).
 > From now onwards, this post will dive into spoiler territory.
 So, come back after watching 148 episodes of this anime.
 Just kidding :p, feel free to do what you want.
 {: .prompt-warning}

-Before delving into specifics, let's start with my favourite example which actually comes from one of the lowest rated episodes of H×H on [IMDb](https://www.imdb.com/title/tt2098220/episodes).
 ![](/048-12.jpg)
 _Episode [48]({{ page.url_fandom_hxh }}/Episode_48_(2011))_
 <!-- | ![](/048-11-11.jpg) _Episode [48]({{ page.url_fandom_hxh }}/Episode_48_(2011))_ | ![](/048-12-22.jpg) _Episode [48]({{ page.url_fandom_hxh }}/Episode_48_(2011))_ | -->

 [Gon]({{ page.url_fandom_hxh }}/Gon_Freecss) and [Killua]({{ page.url_fandom_hxh }}/Killua_Zoldyck) stumble upon this "worthless" wooden statue in search of rare items to earn money.
 [Zepile]({{ page.url_fandom_hxh }}/Zepile) an appraiser, helps them to avoid getting scammed and teaches them about a counterfeiting technique called _ostomy_, which is creating an opening from an area inside the body to the outside.
 Now, when the duo was stuck in a guarded room, look what the boys did :)
 ![](/050-18.jpg)
 _Episode [50]({{ page.url_fandom_hxh }}/Episode_50_(2011))_